elras/desmokenet/README.md

-Run test.py in /test_code (not optimal demo code).
+Run test.py in /test_code (not optimal demo code)
-It requires Caffe fremework.
+It requires the Caffe framework (tested with Caffe CUDA 8.0 and Ubuntu 16.04)

 #### An example: Right half is enhanced by our method.
 ![alt text][gif]